nicolai5965/Ai_Financial_Assistant/README.md

 # Current File Structure

-Here’s an overview of the present files and directories (this may grow or change as functionality is added):
+Here's an overview of the present files and directories (this may grow or change as functionality is added):

 1. **main.py**: Orchestrates the overall code flow (report generation, searching, etc.).
 2. **validate_api_keys.py**: Validates environment variables and API keys.